MichaelCurrin/static-sites-generator-resources/Jekyll/netlify_configs.md

 When setting up a project for Netlify, values are configured.
 Rather than setting them in Netlify itself, I prefer to set use a config file.

-## Tutorials
+## Resources

-From the Netlify docs - [File-based configuration](https://docs.netlify.com/configure-builds/file-based-configuration/)
+- [File-based configuration](https://docs.netlify.com/configure-builds/file-based-configuration/) - from the Netlify docs.
+- [Common configurations](https://docs.netlify.com/configure-builds/common-configurations/) - from the Netlify docs.
+This helps with setting command and publish commands for Hugo, etc.

 ## Sample content